redbadger/crux/README.md

 # Rust Multi-platform Mobile (RMM) ;-)

-This repo is a "hello world"-style demonstration of how a single shared library (written in Rust) can act as the single, central core for both mobile apps deployed on either iOS or Android devices, or the Web.
+This repo is a "hello world"-style demonstration of how a single shared library (written in Rust) can act as the single, central core for cross-platform apps deployed on iOS, Android, or the Web.

+Unlike React Native, the user interface layer is built natively, with modern declarative UI frameworks such as Swift UI, Jetpack Compose and React/Vue or a WASM based framework on the web.
+The UI layer is as thin as it can be, and all other work is done by the shared core.

 # Architectural Overview